< News | Wednesday, July 5, 2023

 Announcing the inaugural BRN Faculty Fellows

-BRN Faculty Fellows News Overlay
+News Overlay BRN Faculty Fellows

-the inaugural BRN Faculty Fellows (from left to right: Alexander Barnett, Brice Batomen and Mireille Norris)
+The inaugural BRN Faculty Fellows (from left to right: Alexander Barnett, Brice Batomen and Mireille Norris)

 The Black Research Network is pleased to announce the inaugural cohort of the BRN Faculty Fellows.